What Is Continuous Integration Software and How Does It Work?

 Test Coverage Analysis

-The CI system should provide detailed reports on code coverage, test pass rates, and failure trends, allowing developers to focus on high-impact areas.
+The CI system should provide detailed reports on code coverage, test pass rates, and failure trends.
+This allows developers to focus on high-impact areas.

 Error Tracking and Debugging Insights

-Real-time logs and alerts help teams diagnose and fix errors quickly, reducing downtime and improving deployment reliability.
+Real-time logs and alerts help teams diagnose and fix errors quickly.
+This reduces downtime and improves deployment reliability.

 Visualization Tools